 All international students, as a condition of the I-20 process, are required to pay for the entire year's tuition and fees before the new school year begins.
 For international students, there is no discount for paying the full year's tuition in one payment.

 The following are fees that students will have to pay once they arrive in the U.S. and are ready to begin class in the Fall of 2016.
-Note that many of these fees are optional or will vary depending on the student's class schedule and living expenses.
+Note that many of these fees will vary depending on the student's class schedule.

 If you have any questions about international student applications or the admissions process not covered above, please contact Corrina Kelsey, Admission Director, at email@example.com